simonpainter/www.simonpainter.com/docs/New/s3-docusaurus.md

 echo "Sync Complete"
 ```

-I expect the github action would look something like this, but I haven't tried yet.
+I expect the github action would look something like this, and it seems to work.

 ```
 name: Build and Deploy to S3